railcore/railcore.github.io/wiki/build_faq.md

 Check inside belt is lined up and parallet to the extrusion.
 Try to slow it down to 60 mm/s (or 50 or 40 if you really want) to help try to isolate the issue.
 Check belt tension.
+Check to see if the bottom panel is slightly convex (or concave) with a dip in the middle.

+### Q. My prints are out of square.
+What would cause this?

+A. Run M556 and see what it says.
+Should be all zeros.
+Then check to make sure your Y rail is still perpendicular to the x rails.
+If you tightened one side more than the other, it might be out of alignment.
+Run your rail to X=0 and Y=150 (just in the middle, and measure from the frame extrusion on the left to the Y rail.
+If they measure differently, that's your issue.

+### Q, My Duet uploads are really slow.

+The Duet Wifi hardware can repsond badly to distance (small aerial) and MIMO technology.
+Check to see if it improves by using an old router/access point nearby (or cellphone hotspot)

 ### Q. My mesh level is terrible!
 What do I need to do?